ros-industrial/easy_manipulation_deployment/docs/sphinx/source/tutorial/grasp_planner_example/grasp_planner_example.rst

 .. note:: This step uses the epd_rosbag as an example, you can provide your own stream of pointcloud/EPD data or use the camera_rosbag(uses /pointcloud topic), found in the rosbag folder as well.

-.. tip:: More information on acceptable message types can be found in :ref:`grasp_planner_msgs`
+.. tip:: More information on acceptable message types can be found in :ref:`grasp_planner_output`

 .. rubric:: epd_rosbag